strawhatx/framer-clone/README.md

-# remote-react-job-board
+# framer-clone
-A service base gig job board where companies can hire freelancer directly no job posts just list you services and wait for the work to come to you.
+A Saas based  no code website builder made for designer that need coding capabilities

 ## Built with